pmndrs/react-three-fiber/readme.md

 #### Why?

-You get to build dynamic scene graphs declaratively, using re-usable components that react to state changes and props.
-A proper component model will bring order and santiy to your codebase.
+Build dynamic scene graphs declaratively, with re-usable components that react to state changes and props.
+A component model will bring order and santiy to your codebase.

 #### Does it have limitations?